Tsubaki Grand Shrine: History

 Further according to the shrine's legend, a descendant of Sarutahiko, Gyōman Daimyōjin, was the founder of Shugendō and this the shrine was a center of the Shugendō religion in the Heian and Kamakura periods.
 The current chief priest claims to be the 97th generation descendant of Gyōman Daimyōjin.

 During the Meiji period era of State Shinto, the shrine was rated as a County shrine in 1871 and was promoted to a Prefectural shrine in 1927 under the Modern system of ranked Shinto Shrines In 1935, it was designed as the head shrine for approximately 2000 shrines in the country dedicated to Sarutahiko, although only a small fraction of these shrines actually have any connection to this shrine.
 One the other hand, the Tsubaki Grand Shrine is the head shrine for shrined dedicated to the "Tsubaki Daimyōjin", which exist all over the country and even overseas, such as the Tsubaki Grand Shrine of America.

 As Sarutahiko is revered in aikido, Tsubaki has a martial arts hall for practice, as well as an archery range for the practitioners of kyūdō.
 There is also a chashitsu (teahouse) called Reishō-an, donated by the founder of Panasonic, Matsushita Konosuke.
 Behind the main shrine hall is a sacred waterfall, Kinryū Myōjin no Taki, where misogi is practiced.

-The shrine is located a 45-minutes by bus from Kasado Station on the JR Central Kansai Main Line.
+The shrine is located 45 minutes by bus from Kasado Station on the JR Central Kansai Main Line.